UPDATED 8/18/2021, Original Post: June 20, 2019

 Research shows that domestic violence is often a learned behavior.
 Perhaps you were abused.
 Or maybe you grew up in a household where one parent abused the other.

-Moreover, it is frequently a response of passion.
+Moreover, domestic violence is frequently a response of passion.
 In other words, your spouse was standing too close, you couldn’t control your emotions – and then you accidentally exploded.

 If you’re being charged with domestic violence for the very first time, explaining yourself may allow room for correcting your learned behaviors.
 You may be able to participate in a rehabilitation program, and ultimately have your charges reduced.